-BEng/BSc in Computer Science.
+BEng/BSc in Computer Science

-On successful completion of Stage 2, a student who has taken the Stage 2 Embedded Systems project module may transfer from MEng in Computer Science with Artificial Intelligence to MEng in Computer Science with Embedded Systems Engineering, subject to any restrictions on lengthening the programme.
+On successful completion of Stage 2, a student who has taken the Stage 2 Embedded Systems Project module may transfer from MEng in Computer Science and Embedded Systems to BEng in Computer Science with Embedded Systems Engineering,

-NB Students need to achieve an average mark of at least 55% at the end of Stage 2 to continue on any of the MEng programmes Restricted transfers:
+\NB Students need to achieve an average mark of at least 55% at the end of Stage 2 to continue on any of the MEng programmes

+Restricted transfers:

 Transfers between Computer Science programmes and the Computer Science and Mathematics joint degree programmes are not normally permitted, owing to incompatible core modules.
+Transfer off MEng:

-Transfers are not normally permitted after stage 2.
-However, a student who successfully completes stage 3 of the MEng in Computer Science with Artificial Intelligence, but fails to achieve the conditions for entry to stage 4 of the MEng in Computer Science with Artificial Intelligence, or who cannot complete stage 4, or does not pass stage 4 of the MEng in Computer Science with Artificial Intelligence, is transferred the BSc Computer Systems, an exit-only award (and a route without PSRB accreditation)
+Transfers are not normally permitted after Stage 2.
+However, a student who successfully completes stage 3 of the MEng in Computer Science with Embedded Systems, but fails to achieve the conditions for entry to Stage 4 of the MEng in Computer Science with Embedded Systems, or who cannot complete Stage 4, or does not pass Stage 4 of the MEng in Computer Science with Embedded Systems, is transferred to the BSc Computer Systems, an exit-only award (and a route without PSRB accreditation).